omniverseusd/omniverseusd.github.io/content/chapter1/what-is-usd.md

 ---
-title: What is OpenUSD
+title: "What Is Usd"
 weight: -20
 ---

-This page tells you what is openUSD
+So this is what USD is